Middle school students can enroll in hands-on lab science workshops.

-High school students can earn a full year’s course credits over the summer by successfully completing advanced classes in Geometry, Algebra II and Pre-Calculus while students who wish to remediate academic courses can choose from a wide range of offerings.
-Also offered are enrichment courses such as Android Apps Design and Basic to Intermediate Guitar.
+High school students can earn a full year's course credit over the summer by successfully completing accelerated classes in Geometry, Algebra II and Pre-Calculus, while students who wish to recover academic credit can choose from a wide range of course offerings.
+Also offered are enrichment classes such as Android Apps Design, Beginning Guitar and Drawing/Illustration classes.

-Middle school students can enroll in enrichment classes like Fun with Electronics or build and program their own robots.
-Students can learn the basics of guitar or participate in a science workshop.
-All students can refine their reading and study skills in Bosco Tech’s Language Arts class.
-Sports camps will be offered for basketball, soccer, baseball, and cross country for middle school students.
+Middle school students can enroll in enrichment classes like Fun with Electronics & Computers or build and program their own robot in our Robotics class.
+Students can also participate in a hands-on laboratory science workshop, or attend cheerleading camp.
+Sports camps will be offered for baseball, basketball, cross country, football, soccer, and tennis beginning June 27.
+Both the basketball and cross country camps are open to students as young as fourth grade.

-The deadline for summer school pre-registration is June 6.
-Walk-in registration, on a space-available basis, will be conducted on Tuesday, June 10, and Wednesday, June 11, in the school library from 8 a.m. to 12 noon and from 1 p.m. to 4 p.m.
+The deadline for summer school pre-registration is June 10, 2016.
+Walk-in registration, on a space-available basis, will be conducted on Tuesday, June 21, and Wednesday, June 22, in the school library from 8 a.m. to 12 noon and from 1 to 4 p.m.
+Prices vary by class level and number of classes selected.
+For further information about Bosco Tech's high school and middle school summer programs, and for registration forms and fees for classes or sports camps, visit www.boscotech.edu/summer-programs